When Blackburn Rovers Went To War

 The ship’s first action came on the 13th October when, along with another trawler, she made contact with an enemy submarine, but the U-boat escaped.
 The following month, Trawler FY116 met with disaster while patrolling off the Goodwin Sands near Dover.
 During a south westerly gale a cable was washed off the foredeck and became wrapped around the screw propeller.
 Despite dropping anchor, the boat began to drift into a minefield.
 The Dover lifeboat, Sir William Hillary, was despatched to assist the helpless vessel.
 The lifeboat, commanded by Coxswain Bryant, also had on board Admiralty Assistant Harbour Master Lieutenant Richard Walker, whose chart confirmed Blackburn Rovers was in mortal peril.
 All sixteen crewmen were rescued however, and the decision was taken to scuttle the boat; prior to which the Asdic equipment and accompanying documentation were removed.
 All presumably held their breath and hoped the sinking boat would not strike a mine before they could sail clear.
 For their part in the daring rescue, Coxswain Bryant, Lieutenant Walker and second Coxswain Sidney Hills were awarded the RNLI Silver medal.
 The other crew members were also given awards.(6) And that was the end of the story for HMT FY116.
 Or so it seemed.

-In fact the scuttling attempt was unsuccessful.
-The apparently doomed boat did not sink and was found drifting 30 miles away off the Kentish Sands.
+In fact, the scuttling attempt was unsuccessful.
+The apparently doomed boat did not sink and was found drifting 30 miles away, off the Kentish Sands.
 Lazarus-like, she had come back from the dead.
 That the attempt to scuttle her failed is understandable, given the circumstances.
 The usual method of scuttling a boat is by opening the seacocks, which are essentially large valves, allowing seawater to flood in.
 Timing is all when scuttling a boat, particularly when the sinking is to take place in a minefield.
 Possibly in the haste to get clear the valves were not opened adequately, or became blocked.
 Bilge pumps could also have become activated in response to the sinking, leading to the vessel being stabilised.

 Now refurbished and rearmed, by February 1940 Blackburn Rovers once again took her place in the fight, and had become part of the 21st Anti-Submarine Group.
 This Group had been withdrawn from Dover to be fitted with anti-aircraft protection.

 At this time the British Expeditionary Force was continuing to build, and was in the process of deploying in northern France along the Franco-Belgian Frontier.
-Things were very quiet.
+Things were relatively quiet.
 So much so that this period became known as the Phoney War.
 This had never been the case at sea however.
 When the Germans launched their offensive on the 10th May, a combination of superior preparation and equipment in some cases, compounded by the inadequacies of a French army not up to the standard of the previous war - although some French units fought well - quickly led to the British withdrawal to Dunkirk and the eventual evacuation of most of the BEF - which was a junior partner in the land-based army - along with around 140.000 French troops.
 During the course of the evacuation, Blackburn Rovers met her end.
 Now with a crew of seventeen, she was the lead boat of three trawlers, the others being Westella and Soan, and heading away from Dunkirk.
 Some sources state Blackburn Rovers was involved in the evacuation, but there is no evidence that she collected any soldiers.
 More likely her task was to protect the larger Navy ships, the real target of the U-boats, as the German Navy and Luftwaffe made a determined attempt to halt the evacuation of the BEF.

 The trio of ships made Asdic contact indicating a possible U-boat and turned to investigate, unknowingly heading into a British minefield.
 Blackburn Rovers struck a mine (Admiralty records say possibly she was torpedoed) and broke in half.
 The explosion and sinking also triggered the depth charges held on the racks.
 Westella went to the rescue, but also struck a mine and had her bow blown off.
 Amid the mayhem and carnage Soan managed to rescue the survivors from her stricken sister ships.
 Due to the exploding depth charges, many of the Blackburn Rovers crew suffered from internal haemorrhage.
 Six of the crew died on that day.
 Two more died a few days later.(7)